IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Report Content Organization

-This aspect of structure involves organizing the content of the report into labelled sections and subsections.
+This aspect of structure involves organizing the content of the report into labeled sections and subsections.

 In a radiology report, although there are many variations of what information a report should contain depending on the procedure and specialty, there are general common sections in a report such as Indication, Methods, Findings, Impressions, etc.